BELMOND PALACIO NAZARENAS

 Available Room Categories

-Baby-sitting is available on request.
-With the dedicated kids’s club, children can have fantastic fun putting on traditional Cusco costumes and visiting attractions in the city including Koricancha, the Incan Temple of the Sun, the massive fortress of Sacsayhuaman, and the mysterious Qenqo temple.
+Babysitting is available on request.
+With the dedicated kids club, children can have fantastic fun putting on traditional Cusco costumes and visiting attractions in the city including Koricancha, the Incan Temple of the Sun, the massive fortress of Sacsayhuaman, and the mysterious Qenqo temple.

-You’ll spend most of your time enjoying this hotel’s spa, pisco tasting, cooking classes, and salsa lessons so bring some variety.
+You’ll spend time walking this historic city, enjoying the hotel’s spa, indulging in pisco tasting, cooking classes, and salsa lessons so be sure to bring some variety of clothing.
 Keep in mind Cusco is a pretty relaxed city with an upbeat vibe where most visitors are unwinding and dining out after long days trekking in the mountains.

 Food And Drink